 Skills in History are very transferable and many employers will look for skills such as analysis, decisions making and presenting, all of which are fostered in History.
 Studying History will also help pupils develop their literacy and numeracy skills and awareness of Health and Wellbeing.
-Opportunities will be sought to incorporate ICT and learning experiences outside of the classroom.

 Pupils in S3 can study History in two separate columns; The enrichment class (2x periods per week) studies the topics of The Cold War and Conspiracy Theories.
 In the core History class (3x periods per week) they study topics of the Slave trade and the US civil war.
 Pupils will work on developing the skills required for National level History as well as continuing to develop existing Historical skills and understanding sources.

 Pupils who study History in S3 cover the following topics;

 - JFK Conspiracy theories

 Pupils will begin developing the skills required for National level History as well as continuing to develop existing Historical skills from S1/2.